Modernizing the TV experience

 Usability Test

-Users were invited to test on-site with the released TV app
+Users were invited to test on-site after the launch of the TV app

-We invited users aged 31-68 (our target audience), who use ODK at least 2-3 times a week, for qualitative interviews to help us improve the app.
+We invited 7 users aged 31-68 (our target audience), who use ODK at least 2-3 times a week, for qualitative interviews to help us improve the app post-launch.

 Users were given tasks to complete on Apple TV and Smart TV.
 The Sign In process and remote usage were the most pressing issues, as they were confused by the order of steps and they also faced challenges with the sensitivity of the Apple TV remote and the usability of the Smart TV cursor.